ctrldimatiaz/sumcheck/README.md

 - Monomial: `Monomial<P>` is a monomial (ex.: 5x1x4) with given coefficient and exponents (ex.: coefficient: 5, exponents: [1,0,0,1] ).
 - Polynomial: `Polynomial<P>` is a set of monomial and represents polynomial over the field Fp.
-- Multilinear Polynomial: It is a Polynomial with every varibale degrees at most 1.
+- Multilinear Polynomial: `MultilinearPolynomial<P>` It consists of a field that is a Polynomial with every varibale degrees at most 1 (by definition).

 `/protocol` - Contains specific implementations of the entities needed for this protocol